SZB0621/AICU_REL2_homework_project/README.md

 Our goal is to achive an accurate lane-following algorithom using the baseline algorithm provided by Duckietown and AIDO frameworks
 (https://docs.duckietown.org/DT19/AIDO/out/embodied_rpl.html).

-### Presentation video
+### Presentation video and PPT

-Check out our brief presentation about the project by clicking on the image below.
+Check out our brief presentation video about the project by clicking on the image below or by downloading our [PPT](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/AICU_hw.pptx).
 [![IMAGE ALT TEXT HERE](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/youtube_preview.png)](https://youtu.be/mRsvi59sHvk)